Queensland School Sport 10-12 years Rugby League has a long proud history dating back to 1922 when the first Interstate Exchange took place.

 Queensland 11-12 years Girls State Rugby League Championships

 Vic Jensen Carnival

-This is an 11 Years and Under carnival played between 9 of the school sport regions.
+This is a 10-11 years carnival played between 9 of the school sport regions.

 NRL Development Cup